RomanDietenmeier/lerny-app/notes.md

 # MarkdownViewer

-- standard html tags brauchen noch einen DarkMode style vor allem Links!!!
+- standard html tags need a DarkMode style, links are a great example for that!!!